ILR VISA UK

 Standard Processing Time

-4. Peak Periods: Processing times can be longer during peak periods, such as major holidays or specific times of the year when application volumes are high.
+4. Peak Periods: Processing times are longer during busy periods (holidays, specific times of the year etc).

 Priority and Super Priority Services